ibm-cloud-docs/Backup/index.md

 ## Next Steps
 {: #ordering-next-steps}

 When you're ready, install the software agent on the server and set up your backup schedule in the Cloud Backup Portal.
-For more information, see [Getting started tutorial](/docs/Backup?topic=Backup-getting-started#getting-started).
+For more information, see the [Getting started tutorial](/docs/Backup?topic=Backup-getting-started#getting-started).